JakubTabor/Unsupervised_Learning/README.md

 # First i do preprocessing of the data, which at this point is not ready to work on it
 * I use a code to first check the percentage of missing values in dataset and next remove them

+# Next using the current columns i gonna create new, which are gonna be more descriptive